cbishopvelti/oas/README.md

 - if member is running out of tokens.
 - if in debt.

-Analysis revamp

 Delete transaction
 - with confirmation
 - orphaned membership
 - orphaned tokens

-add not_transaction field to transactions
-- excluded/treated_differently from analysis.

 Delete membership (only if no transaction)

-add is valid member filter
+add is 'valid' member filter
   - to training member drop down
   - to transactions
   - members list page (think about)